eea/eea.docker.apache/README.md

 ### Warning

-Latest builds of this image is based on the official Apache image, which is Debian based instead of Centos.
+Latest builds of this image is based on the official Apache image, which is Debian based instead of CentOS.
 Please update your deployment accordingly.

  - Debian Jessie
  - Apache 2.4